 As a wife and mother of two, I know just how busy and hectic life can be.
-I understand that moms need breaks!
-For me, prioritizing time for self-care is nonnegotiable.
-Whether it’s to have adult interaction, enjoy a coffee while it’s still hot, go for a run, lift some weights, read a book, take a nap, go shopping… Anything that gives you the opportunity to recharge!
+I understand that moms need a break, and for me, prioritizing my self-care is nonnegotiable.
+Whether it’s to have adult interaction, enjoy a coffee while it’s still hot, go for a run, lift some weights, read a book, take a nap, go shopping… Anything that gives you the opportunity to recharge.

 Fast forward several years to pregnancy number two.
 Aware of my history with depression, I knew I had to better prepare for what may occur again.
 I continued to exercise throughout my entire pregnancy, and at forty-one weeks pregnant, I was still lifting weights and moving my belly as much as I could.